FAQs: Whole Blood Donations

 If you have not received your card 8 weeks after your first donation, please do not hesitate to contact us again.
 You can call us toll free at 1 888 2 DONATE (1-888-236-6283) and a customer service representative will be happy to assist you.

 You can still donate blood without your Canadian Blood Services donor card since your donor information is on file.
-Simply bring a piece of identification with your name and photo, or with your name and signature, to the blood donor clinic.
+Simply bring ID that is government-issued with your full name and date-of-birth to the blood donor centre.

 Obtaining a replacement card

 You may reorder your card the next time you donate at your local blood donor clinic.
-Simply bring a piece of identification with your name and photo, or with your name and signature.
+Simply bring ID that is government-issued with your full name and date-of-birth to the blood donor centre.
 If you are a recent donor, simply call us at 1 888 2 DONATE (1-888-236-6283) and we can help you over the phone.

 Unfortunately, Canadian Blood Services is unable to issue donor cards to people who no longer donate blood.